Mnemosyne-20/Mnemosyne-2.0-1/Readme.md

-Needs
-#RedditSharp
- to work, get it from the nuget package manager
+Needs RedditSharp to work, get it from the nuget package manager will implement my own classes and extensions for it eventually